Graduate students who move to San Francisco can choose to live on campus (university-sponsored housing) or off campus

 - ApartmentList.com - Students find this site helpful due to its user-friendly interface and ability to map the locations of your search results on one map.

-- Livelovely.com - Livelovely captures listings from Craigslist and other sites as well.
-This site also allows you to create alerts for apartments of your preference and even help you create a resume using their online resume builder.
+- Livelovely.com - Livelovely captures listings from Craigslist and other sites as well and allows you to create alerts for apartments of your preference.

-- Craigslist.org - Craigslist is a popular website due to its notoriety in San Francisco and the Bay Area.
-This site is always a go-to for many landlords and brokers to list their available housing.
+- Craigslist.org - This site is a popular go-to for many landlords and brokers to list their available housing.